meshtastic/firmware/docs/software/nrf52-TODO.md

   #define PIN_WIRE_SCL (27)
 - customize the bootloader to use proper button bindings
 - remove the MeshRadio wrapper - we don't need it anymore, just do everything in RadioInterface subclasses.
+- DONE use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
+Change xmit rules to have more preamble bits.

 ```